Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

 \section{Introduction}

-Stochastic calculus constitutes one of the basic tools for stochastic optimal control theory; in particular the classical It\^o formula allows to relate the solution of the problem in closed loop form with the (smooth enough) solutions of the related Hamilton-Jacobi-Bellman (HJB) equation via some suitable \emph{verification theorems}.
+Stochastic calculus constitutes one of the basic tools for stochastic optimal control theory; in particular the classical It\^o formula enables to relate the solution of a control problem in closed loop form with the (smooth enough) solutions of the related Hamilton-Jacobi-Bellman (HJB) equation via some suitable \emph{verification theorems}.

 For the finite dimensional systems the literature presents quite precise and general results, see e.g. \cite{FlemingRishel75, YongZhou99}.
 If the system is infinite dimensional, for instance if it is driven by a stochastic partial differential (SPDEs) or a stochastic delay differential equation, the situation is more complex especially when the value function of the problem is not regular enough.